Explore the sun-drenched delights and stunning scenery of Catalonia

 If travelling by air we usually include a hire car (excluding nights spent at the beginning or end in major cities like Barcelona or perhaps Girona) whilst those coming on the ferry (see above) will use their own vehicle.
 In either case we will provide full driving instructions, GPS co-ords for the accommodation and essential information on driving in Spain and Portugal as well as a touring map of the area.

-Please ask us if you wish to travel to Catalonia with your own car.
+Please ask us if you wish to travel the Catalonia holidays with your own car.

 Eating and drinking in Catalonia